Credential Hygiene for Agent Skill Authorship¶

 Inject the key before the agent starts — see Secrets Management for Agent Workflows.

-The skill now encodes the intent and the interface; no credential is present.
+The skill now encodes the intent and interface; no credential is present.

-• Skills are authoring artifacts that persist in version control and travel with publication — credentials embedded at authoring time are not bounded by runtime controls
+- Skills persist in version control and travel with publication — credentials embedded at authoring time are not bounded by runtime controls

-• Use shell variable placeholders or angle-bracket tokens in all skill examples; never use live credentials even as temporary examples
+- Use shell-variable placeholders or angle-bracket tokens in every skill example; never use live credentials, even temporarily

-• Treat authoring-time hygiene as a holding pattern; SUDP and workload identity federation remove the reusable secret entirely
+- Treat hygiene as a holding pattern; SUDP and workload identity federation remove the reusable secret entirely

-Placeholder syntax and wrapper scripts reduce leakage at authoring time but do not eliminate all vectors:
+Placeholder syntax and wrapper scripts reduce leakage at authoring time but do not eliminate every vector:

 Apply wrapper-script isolation and pre-commit scanning together; neither alone closes all paths.